 After four years, I needed help.
-I put an ad in the local paper that I was having a meeting to find volunteers.
+I put an ad in the local paper that a meeting was being held to find volunteers.
 Eighteen people I had never met before attended and, by the end of the meeting, we had several volunteer coordinators to help carry the load.
 Some of those first volunteers are still with the Feria today.

-As we grew, the Artist Selection Committee was formed and we found three state coordinators who would help select the artisans from their states; Oaxaca (Linda Hanna), Chiapas (Brigitte Ordoquy) and Michoacán (Terry Baumgart).
+As we grew, the Artist Selection Committee was formed to oversee what artists would be invited each year — then, the Feria Gods found three state coordinators who would help select the artisans from their states; Oaxaca (Linda Hanna), Chiapas (Brigitte Ordoquy) and Michoacán (Terry Baumgart).

-It is not difficult to keep the show new and different every year, because there are so many incredible Mexican artists.
+It is not difficult to keep the show new and different every year because there are so many incredible Mexican artists.
 We have heard from some of the Feria's attendees that "the Feria is the same every year" — NO IT IS NOT.
-Some artists might return for a second year, however, every year we select at least 40-50 new artists from the total of 85 guests.
+Some artists might return for a second year, however, every year we select at least 40-50 new artists from the total of 85.

-Many hours of research are dedicated to locating the maestros who produce the quality of folk art we seek.
-It has taken years to locate certain artists — nothing has been written about them in books or on the Internet — when suddenly, a conversation or a new contact will provide the needed information to contact the artist.
+Many hours of research are dedicated to locating maestros who produce the quality of folk art we have become known for.
+It has taken years to locate certain artists, when suddenly, a conversation or a new contact will provide the information I need.

-Trips to find artists have taken me through the mountains, the desolate Chihuahuan desert, miles of nothing between isolated villages, and over roads meant for 4-wheel drive.
+Searing for artists has taken me through the mountains, the desolate Chihuahuan desert, miles of nothing between isolated villages, and over roads meant for 4-wheel drive.
 Most artists don't have an address, so it's going door-to-door until someone points me in the right direction.